inclement/nosh/README.md

 # nosh

-Nosh provides pure Python functions for file manipulation (moving, copying, deleting etc.) and other shell-like tasks such as directory listing and archive management.
+Nosh stands for **no** **sh**ell.
+It provides pure Python functions for file manipulation (moving, copying, deleting etc.) and other shell-like tasks such as directory listing and archive management, with a consistent API.

 Nosh implements Python functions inspired by common shell commands such as mv, ls, cp etc. It does not try to strictly copy their